Research

 Abstract: In large, impersonal moral orders many of us wish to maintain good will towards our fellow citizens only if we are reasonably sure they will maintain good will towards us.
 The mutual maintaining of good will, then, requires we somehow communicate our intentions to one another.
 But how do we actually do this?
 This paper argues that when we engage in moral responsibility practices – that is, when we express our reactive attitudes by blaming, praising, and resenting – we communicate a desire to maintain good will to those in the community we are imbedded in.
 Participating in such practices alone won’t get the job done, though, for expressions of our reactive attitudes are often what economists call cheap talk.
 But, when we praise and blame in cases of moral diversity, expressions of our reactive attitudes act as costly signals capable of solving our social dilemma.

-Book Chapters:
+Book Reviews:

 Compassion and Moral Responsibility in Avatar: The Last Airbender: “I was never angry; I was afraid that you had lost your way”